harena-lab/harena-docs/versum/syntax.md

 {
    type: "field"
    presentation: <unprocessed content in markdown>
-   subordinate: <subordination according to spaces preceeding>
+   subordinate: <subordination according to spaces preceding>
    level: <level of subordination (if subordinate)>
    field: <label of the field without quotes>
    quotes: <field has quotes - to generate it in the same way>